nerdmed/settings-manager/README.md

 ### beforeSet(name, func)
 The beforeSet Hook is called before the Value is applied.
 Here is a good place to do error checking or to change the value as you like.
 If you return a value it will be passed to onChange and afterSet.
 If you call this.cancel() the changed will not get applied.
+To change the Value that gets applied just call this.change() and pass the new value.

 **Arguments**